Hamilton College

-Hamilton College is a private liberal arts college in Clinton, New York.
-It was established as the Hamilton-Oneida Academy in 1793 and received its charter as Hamilton College in 1812, in honor of Alexander Hamilton, one of its inaugural trustees, following a proposal made after his death in 1804.
+Hamilton College is a private liberal arts college in Clinton, New York, United States.
+It was established in 1812 in honor of Alexander Hamilton, one of its inaugural trustees, following a proposal made after his death in 1804.
 Since 1978, Hamilton has been a coeducational institution, having merged with its sister school, Kirkland College.

 Hamilton enrolled approximately 2,000 undergraduate students as of the fall of 2021.
 The curriculum offers 57 areas of study, including 44 majors, as well as the option to design interdisciplinary concentrations.
 The student body consists of 53% female and 47% male students, representing 45 U.S. states and 46 countries.
 The acceptance rate for the class of 2026 was 11.8%.
 Hamilton's athletic teams participate in the New England Small College Athletic Conference.